starchildluke/centiskorch/src/content/nicknames/ariados.md

 Ariados was introduced in Generation 2 with a Bug/Poison typing as the evolved form of Spinarak so there's lots of inspiration for nicknames.

-With that said, here are some info about Ariados and suggested nicknames.
+Let's look at some info on Ariados and suggested nicknames.

 ## Origins